davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 In addition, however I did *not* want to:

 * Maintain separate code by hand
-* Have to manually run command line invocations and copy/paste their output
+* Manually run command line invocations and copy/paste their output
-* Have to create downloadable samples by hand
+* Create downloadable samples by hand
 * Fire up a web browser to take screenshots
 * Run Graphviz on the command line whenever a diagram needed updating

 I wanted the tool to allow me to write the entire book - text, code, screenshots, and diagrams, all together and have it do all the work for me.

 I knew that my typesetting requirements could be met by LaTeX.
 LaTeX sucks to write in.
 It sucks hard.
 But, I knew that [Pandoc](https://pandoc.org) could take in myriad  formats and produce LaTeX, which could then be used to produce a PDF.
 Pandoc could also produce EPUB which I could use for general e-Readers and Kindle.
-And while not ever source format supported the typographic features I wanted, LaTeX and EPUB definitely did.
+And, while not every source format supported the typographic features I wanted, LaTeX and EPUB definitely did.

 When writing [The Senior Software Engineer](https://sweng.me), I wrote it in Asciidoc and converted it to LaTeX via Pandoc, so was familiar with the workflow.
 I didn't like Asciidoc and wanted to write generally in Markdown.
 However Markdown does not support the typographic features LaTeX does and it certainly doesn't support my automation needs.

-My applying the following modest list of tools, I was able to get it all work:
+By applying the following modest list of tools, I was able to get it all work:

 * Docker
 * Ruby